CALL CENTER POLICY & PROCEDURE

 Priority 4 Calls – are defined as requests for new products or services or enhancement of existing services where there is no disruption or impairment of systems or access.

-Priority 5 Calls – are defined as longer-term activities such as projects or long-term monitoring of services which are outside of routine service windows.
+Priority 5 Calls – are defined as longer-term activities such as projects or long-term monitoring of services outside of routine service windows.

 Service Level Targets